gracebw7/307-group-1/docs/README.md

 # 307-group-1

-**Developers:** Matt Acarregui Grace Boye-Williams Edgar Garcia Kyle Lin Weston Patrick Nick Riley
+**Developers:** Matt Acarregui, Grace Boye-Williams, Edgar Garcia, Kyle Lin, Weston Patrick, & Nick Riley

 **Project Idea:** For students who are looking for off-campus housing, **PropHunt** is a review site that allows users to post